 Monticello's West Lawn suggests a number of possible activities for children and adults alike, ranging from playing with hoops to taking nature walks.
 We hope that you will be inspired to take special note of gardens around you, or perhaps to grow your own.
-Monticello supports the development of historic gardens through its Center for Historic Plants, which makes available seeds and plants associated with Jefferson's time.
+Monticello supports the development of historic gardens through its Thomas Jefferson Center for Historic Plants, which makes available seeds and plants associated with Jefferson's time.

 Younger gardeners might enjoy the children's garden kit, which features ten varieties of seeds and instructions for growing a Jefferson-related flower and vegetable garden.
 The flower seeds include such eighteenth-century favorites as "love-in-the-mist" and "Johnny-jump-up" violets while many of the vegetables are ornamental or interesting, like scarlet runner beans and artichokes.
 Developed for use in schools and homes, the packets are produced by Monticello's Department of Education and Center for Historic Plants.
-They are available through our Monticello Online Storeor by calling (434) 984-9821.
+They are available through Monticello Shop Onlineor by calling (434) 984-9821.